How to Build a Prediction Market Platform Like Polymarket

 Prediction Markets Regulation in the United States

 The US regulatory environment for prediction markets is complex and actively evolving.
-The Commodity Futures Trading Commission (CFTC) has historically treated event contracts as derivatives, requiring registration as a Designated Contract Market (DCM) — an expensive and lengthy process that most early-stage startups cannot practically pursue independently.
+The Commodity Futures Trading Commission (CFTC) has historically treated event contracts as derivatives, requiring registration as a Designated Contract Market — an expensive and lengthy process most early-stage startups cannot practically pursue independently.

 Prediction Markets Regulation in the United Kingdom